Force: Tension

-Tension forces can be modeled using ideal strings that are massless, frictionless, unbreakable, and unstretchable.
+Tension forces can be modeled using ideal strings that are massless, frictionless, unbreakable, and do not stretch.
 They can be combined with ideal pulleys, which allow ideal strings to switch physical direction.
-Ideal strings transmit tension forces instantaneously in action-reaction pairs so that if two objects are connected by an ideal string, any force directed along the string by the first object is accompanied by a force directed along the string in the opposite direction by the second object.
-By connecting the same string multiple times to the same object through the use of a set-up that uses movable pulleys, the tension force on a load can be multiplied.
+Ideal strings transmit tension forces instantaneously in action–reaction pairs so that if two objects are connected by an ideal string, any force directed along the string by the first object is accompanied by a force directed along the string in the opposite direction by the second object.
+By connecting the same string multiple times to the same object through the use of a configuration that uses movable pulleys, the tension force on a load can be multiplied.
 For every string that acts on a load, another factor of the tension force in the string acts on the load.
 Such machines allow a mechanical advantage for a corresponding increase in the length of displaced string needed to move the load.
 These tandem effects result ultimately in the conservation of mechanical energy since the work done on the load is the same no matter how complicated the machine.

-Elasticity
+Spring

-An elastic force acts to return a spring to its natural length.
+A simple elastic force acts to return a spring to its natural length.
 An ideal spring is taken to be massless, frictionless, unbreakable, and infinitely stretchable.
 Such springs exert forces that push when contracted, or pull when extended, in proportion to the displacement of the spring from its equilibrium position.
 This linear relationship was described by Robert Hooke in 1676, for whom Hooke's law is named.
 If $\Delta x$ is the displacement, the force exerted by an ideal spring equals:

 where $k$ is the spring constant (or force constant), which is particular to the spring.
 The minus sign accounts for the tendency of the force to act in opposition to the applied load.

+Centripetal

+For an object in uniform circular motion, the net force acting on the object equals: